OCR-D/ocrd-website/site/en/workflows.md

 }
       </pre>
       </td>
-      <td>For available models take a look at this <a href="https://github.com/OCR-D/ocrd_anybaseocr/tree/master/ocrd_anybaseocr/models"; you need to **pass your individual paths to the models**
+      <td>For available models take a look at this <a href="https://github.com/OCR-D/ocrd_anybaseocr/tree/master/ocrd_anybaseocr/models"; you need to **pass your local path to the model on your hard drive**
 	  as parameter value for this processor to work!>site</a></td>
 	  <td><code>ocrd-anybaseocr-block-segmentation -I OCR-D-DEWARP-PAGE -O OCR-D-SEG-REG -P block_segmentation_model /path/to/mrcnn -P block_segmentation_weights /path/to/model/block_segmentation_weights.h5</code></td>
     </tr>